 November: Bicol

 Bicol encompasses the southern part of Luzon Island.
-Here, divers can explore several dive sites around the area.
-One of the dive sites is called Manta Bowl, which is known for its large population of manta rays.
-Next, divers can explore San Miguel Island which is known for incredible encounters with schools of barracudas, tuna, and jacks.
-Another popular dive site is the Burias Shoal, which is home to various marine species, such as reef sharks, turtles, and colorful corals.
+Here, divers can explore several dive sites, such as Manta Bowl, which is known for its large population of manta rays.
+Next, divers can check out San Miguel Island which offers incredible encounters with schools of barracudas, tuna, and jacks.
+Another popular dive site is the Burias Shoal, which is home to reef sharks, turtles, and colorful corals.
 Bicol also offers unique diving experiences, such as the chance to swim with whale sharks in Donsol.
 During this time of year, the whale sharks migrate to the area, offering divers an unforgettable and thrilling experience.

 December: Mindoro